oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

     }</copy>
     ```

    You also need to give some hints about the columns in the existing tables.
-You should add a `Column` annotation to each field and set its `name` property to the name of the databse column.
+You should add a `Column` annotation to each field and set its `name` property to the name of the database column.
 Some of the columns will need additional information.

    First, the `accountId` field is the primary key, so add the `Id` annotation to it, and its value is generated, so add the `GeneratedValue` annotation and set its `strategy` property to `GenerationType.IDENTITY`.

    Next, the `accountOpenedDate` field is special - it should not be able to be inserted or updated.
 So you will add the `updatable` and `insertable` properties to its `Column` annotation and set them both to `false`.
 Also add the `Generated` annotation and set it to `GenerationTime.INSERT` to tell Spring Data JPA that the value for this field should be generated at the time of the database insert operation.